 7. Lack of focus and forgetfulness

-Depriving yourself even for just 2 hours of sleep a night can make you feel groggy.
-You will be unable to concentrate on the task at hand, which can make you less productive at work.
-Also, you will find it hard to recall important things.
+Depriving yourself even of two hours of sleep a night can make you feel groggy.
+You will be unable to concentrate, making you less productive at work.
+You will also find it hard to recall important things.

 9: Wake up feeling tired